ClosedWontFix/obs2zoom/README.md

 ![image](https://user-images.githubusercontent.com/12750133/111318798-602dcb00-8633-11eb-9a76-864081ee619e.png)

 Now all the hard stuff is done.
-Open whatever VidConf software you are using, and Select:
+Open whatever VidConf software you are using, and select:

 - Microphone -> 'Echo Cancelled Microphone'
 - Speakers -> 'Echo Cancelled Speakers'